browserengineering/book/book/animations.md

 Composited Layers
 =================

-The final piece is to implement the `CompositedLayer` class.
-A `CompositedLayer` is a container for one or more leaf `DisplayItem`s, plus it owns a `skia.Surface` into which to raster.
-The browser thread builds up and maintains a list of `CompositedLayer`s.
-Each one will have one or more `DisplayItems`, all with the same `ancestor_effects`.
+We're now ready to implement the `CompositedLayer` class.
+Start by defining its member variables: a Skia context, surface, list of display items, ancestor effects, and the "composited ancestor index".

 ``` {.python}
 class CompositedLayer: